StephenHubbard/React-Redux-Reference/README.md

 )(MyComponent)
 ```

-It may help to see what is going on more broken out like so:
+It may help to see what is going on more broken out, like so:

 ```
-const returnedHOC = connect(mapStateToProps, mapDispatchToProps)
+// connect returns a function (also called a HOC) const returnedHOC = connect(mapStateToProps, mapDispatchToProps)

-const componentWithPropsFromRedux = returnedHOC(MyComponent)
+// we then invoke that function (HOC), passing in our component const componentWithPropsFromRedux = returnedHOC(MyComponent)

-export default componentWithPropsFromRedux;
+// finally, we export the resulting component from our file export default componentWithPropsFromRedux;
 ```